jaywarfield/codepattern-multitier-vpc/README.md

 - VPNaaS or any VPN Connections
 - Cloud Internet Services (GLB function or DNS)
 - Management Flows

-## Assumptions and Limitations

-- This documentation is meant to be used for illustrative and learning purposes primarily.
-- This document expects the reader to have a basic level of understanding of network infrastructure, Terraform, Ansible and application deployment on a Linux environment.
-- The solution will implement HTTP only for simplicity.
-- A MySQL database server was implemented on Infrastructure versus as-a-service to illustrate both the ability to define logical tiers between subnets as well as to show the ability to automate deployment and configuration tasks.
-- Ansible is used for all post configuration tasks.

 ## VPC Functional Coverage
 | Function | Demonstrated | Notes |